RishithaG2004/Design-a-microstrip-patch-antenna-using-coaxial-feeding-in-Ansys-HFSS-software-radiating-at-3-GHz./README.md

-## Design a microstrip patch antenna using coaxial feeding in Ansys HFSS software radiating at 3 GHz.
 # Microstrip Patch Antenna Design

 This project focuses on the design of a microstrip patch antenna using coaxial feeding, operating at a frequency of 3 GHz.
 The project was developed using Ansys HFSS software to simulate and analyze the antenna's performance.